Debbiepimpo/furlong-helpdesk/README.md

 In the future I would like to implement this features:
 - When a slot is required, aprove or reject it automatically with the availability of working hours and slots booked already.
 - User view for admin site with an admin calendar.
+- Updating the search for find anything required by any letter.
 - A live chat feature for users to contact directly with Furlong admins.